Gelvey/Task-Master/discord_bot/README.md

 - **Thread Configure Modal**: Configure status, priority, owner, deadline, description, and URL in one submit
 - **Sub-task Upsert Command**: Use `/subtask <id>` in a task thread to create or edit sub-task details
 - **Priority Levels**: Support for Important, Moderately Important, Not Important priorities
+- **Priority-First Forum Sync**: Important tasks are treated as critical and pinned to the top of the forum
 - **Deadline Reminders**: Automatic notifications for upcoming deadlines (24-hour warning)
 - **Overdue Alerts**: Daily notifications for overdue tasks
+- **Dynamic Bot Status**: Rotating Discord presence with live task stats
 - **Multi-User Support**: Maps Discord users to Task-Master owners via environment variables
 - **Shared Database**: Uses same Firebase/local JSON backend as web app and desktop client
 - **Persistent Storage**: Message IDs and reminder tracking stored in database (survives bot restarts)